ibexa/documentation-developer/docs/api/rest_api/rest_api_usage/rest_requests.md

 ### SiteAccess

-In order to specify a SiteAccess when communicating with the REST API, provide a custom `X-Siteaccess` header.
+To specify a SiteAccess when communicating with the REST API, provide a custom `X-Siteaccess` header.
 Otherwise, the default SiteAccess is used.

 The following example shows what could be a SiteAccess called `restapi` dedicated to REST API accesses: